madhavc21/LegalDocParse/README.md

 - **Complex Table Structures:** While tables are extracted as HTML, very complex nested tables or tables with unusual formatting might not be perfectly represented.
 - **Figure Caption Linkage:** Figure captions are extracted if present near a `figure` tag in HTML, but complex layouts might make precise caption-to-image linkage challenging.
 - **OCR Quality:** If PDFs are image-based, the quality of extraction depends heavily on the OCR performance of the underlying `docling` library or the PDF itself.
 No separate OCR step is explicitly added in this pipeline.
 - **Scalability for Concurrent Ingestion:** The current API processes one PDF at a time.
-For high concurrency, a task queue (like Celery with Redis/RabbitMQ) and horizontally scalable workers would be needed (Bonus/Optional).
+For high concurrency, a task queue (like Celery with Redis/RabbitMQ) and horizontally scalable workers would be needed.
 - **Resource Intensive Models:** The transformer-based legal NER model (`en_legal_ner_trf`) is resource-intensive.
 Performance will be significantly better with a GPU.
+- **Speed with large document ingestion:** Conversion of very large docs (`RFD.pdf`) is proportionally slower, thus a GPU enviornment is HIGHLY recommended.
+CPU times can become very large.